There are now 2 possible online modes for units:

 Students are able to (1) demonstrate a competent language ability and cultural awareness to move between the Chinese- and English- speaking worlds; (2) identify, describe and interpret the development of the politics and international relations in contemporary China; (3) critically assess the accuracy, comprehensiveness and validity of the academic and media publications regarding the recent developments of the

 Chinese state; (4) demonstrate the ability to present research findings to the general public in the Chinese-speaking world in oral and written forms; and (5) write according to the academic conventions in Chinese.

-- Indicative assessments in this unit are as follows: (1) participation ; (2) written and oral assignments; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) assignments; and (3) tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr Yu Tao

 - Up to 3 hours per week